desihub/imaginglss/_sources/examples.txt

     these cannot be done with notebook.
 The notebooks are most useful for inspecting smaller chunks of data, individual bricks, etc. Refer to :doc:`datapipeline`.

-At NERSC, the jupyterhub service ImagingLSS can be used with https://jupyter.nersc.gov .
+At NERSC, ImagingLSS can be used with the Jupyter Hub service at https://jupyter.nersc.gov .
-Of course, one need to install imaginglss in from a Jupyter Terminal session first via pip.
+Of course, one need to properly set up imaginglss for the service.
-Refer to :doc:`install`.
+Refer to :doc:`install` and https://github.com/bccp/imaginglss-notebooks/blob/master/NERSCJupyterGuide.ipynb